Neretva: The Upper Horizons - Trebišnjica

 In recent times the Republic of Srpska government finished the project named The Upper Horizons (Gornji horizonti), a large hydroelectric project that diverted underground waters in the Neretva watershed to the Trebišnjica plant and others in the Trebišnjica basin.
 This project was opposed by NGO's in Bosnia and Herzegovina and Croatia.
 They argued that the project would increase salinity levels of every surface and underground water on the right bank of the Neretva, damage internationally recognized Ramsar sites, a protected Nature Park Hutovo Blato in Bosnia and Herzegovina, protected Neretva Delta in Croatia, and important reservoirs of freshwater, plus agricultural lands in the lower Neretva valley.

 Cultural and historical significance

 Early history

+Daorson, ancient city of Daorsi Illyrians tribe.

 During antiquity, the Neretva was known as Narenta, Narona and Naro(n), and was the inland home to the ancient Illyrian tribe of Ardiaei.
 They became ship builders, seafarers and fishermen.
 Archaeological discoveries of Illyrian culture dealt both with daily and religious life such as the discovery of ancient Illyrian shipwrecks found in Hutovo Blato, in the vicinity of the Neretva River.